-Ever imagined soaking up the sun in a moon-shaped beach hidden at the bottom of a forested hill?
-At Konnos Bay, that dream can become a reality.
+Ever imagined soaking up the sun on a moon-shaped beach hidden at the bottom of a forested hill?
+That dream can become a reality at Konnos Bay, one of the most amazing Cyprus beaches.
 It is a picturesque beach quickly gaining the attention of tourists and locals.
 It’s perfect for a day at the beach with family or loved ones.

 Fig Tree Bay, Protaras

 In strong contention for being one of the best beaches in Cyprus, Fig Tree Bay is no doubt a popular one.
-On our first visit to Cyprus in late October we found Fig Tree Bay all to ourselves and it was wonderful.
-However the second time we visited in early October the place was so crowded it was unenjoyable (see photos above).
+On our first visit to Cyprus in late October, we found Fig Tree Bay all to ourselves, and it was wonderful.
+However, the second time we visited, the place was so crowded it was unenjoyable (see photos).

 Despite being so crowded, Fig Tree Bay is often overlooked by the purpose-built town of Protaras and is much quieter than Ayia Napa.
-If you hit it in the right season with no one around it may be a contender for the best beach in Europe.
-The town of Protaras itself may not be as wild as its neighbor Ayia Napa, but it still has seedy bars and draws in crowds during the summer.
+If you hit it in the right season with no one around, it may be a contender for the best beach in Europe.
+Protaras’ town may not be as wild as its neighbor Ayia Napa, but it still has seedy bars and draws in crowds during the summer.

 Lara Bay, Akamas Peninsula

 The sandy beach has turquoise waters, an abundance of vegetation, and turtles.
-The entire beach is actually dedicated to the famous loggerhead turtle so be careful not to disturb the nests of the turtles while enjoying the beach.
-If you’re looking for a little beach time without disturbing the turtles the beach right before the bay is a great spot to take a dip and make a tower of rocks.
+The entire beach is actually dedicated to the famous loggerhead turtle, so be careful not to disturb the turtles’ nests while enjoying the beach.
+If you’re looking for a little beach time without disturbing the turtles, the beach right before the bay is a great spot to take a dip and make a tower of rocks.

 Paramali Beach, Limassol

-Just 25 kilometers from Limassol at Paramali Village is the beautiful Paramali Beach.
-The winds at this beach are strong and water is deep, making it a great place to go kitesurfing at.
+Just 25 kilometers from Limassol at Paramali Village is the beautiful Paramali Beach, a Cyprus beach worth checking out.
+The winds at this beach are strong and the water is deep, making it a great place to go kitesurfing at.

 Mackenzie Beach, Larnaca

 Palm trees, sunshine, clean water – what’s not to love?
-Just 15 minutes away from the city of Larnarca is Mackenzie Beach.
-It’s very much a locals beach for the residents of Larnaca, so you may see more Cypriots there than vacationers which is always a nice feeling.
+Just 15 minutes away from the city of Larnaca is Mackenzie Beach.
+It’s very much a local beach for the residents of Larnaca, so you may see more Cypriots there than vacationers, which is always a nice feeling.

 The water is shallow, meaning children and families can feel safer.
-Being near the city this beach can get busy, but it’s also a great place to walk along the promenade and grab some ice cream while overlooking the beautiful ocean.
+This beach can get busy near the city, but it’s also one of the best Cyprus beaches to walk along the promenade and grab some ice cream while overlooking the beautiful ocean.